 The Union agrees to support a Will Work List consisting of sufficient numbers of volunteers to fill normal staffing vacancies.
-A volunteer refusing to work when called shall have his/her name removed from the Will Work List for the remainder of the shift or shifts for which he/she originally volunteered.
 An employee who has volunteered for the Will Work List may remove his/her name from that List any time prior to being called for work.
+In the event that there are insufficient numbers of suitable volunteers, the Union agrees to the use of Mandatory Callback according to the agreement in the Transfer Policy Manual.